DSkillz/Neguentropia-Tool/readme.md

-# A Collaborative, open source, and online Research Institute for a Negentropic Society
+# A Collaborative, Free, Open Source, and online Research Institute & Tool for an Ecological, Negentropic Society
 www.neguentropia.org